-A 4-way 5-port pneumatic valve controls airflow direction by using four working ports and one pressure supply port to alternately pressurize and exhaust both sides of a double-acting cylinder2, enabling precise bidirectional movement control in pneumatic systems.
+A 4-way 5-port pneumatic valve controls airflow direction by using four working ports and one pressure supply port to alternately pressurize and exhaust both sides1 of a double-acting cylinder, enabling precise bidirectional movement control in pneumatic systems.

 Just last month, I spoke with David, a maintenance engineer from a packaging facility in Michigan, who was struggling with valve selection for his new rodless cylinder installation.
 His confusion about port configurations had already caused a two-day delay in his project timeline.